-Covered services t pay for these services In-Network Out-of-Network Skilled nursing facility (SNF) care (con't) A SNF where your spouse is living at the time you leave the hospital In-network providers should notify us within one business day of any planned, and if possible unplanned admissions or transfers, including to or from a hospital, skilled nursing facility, long term acute care hospital, or acute rehabilitation center.
-Inpatient services covered when the hospital or SNF days are not covered or are no longer covered After your SNF day limits are used up, this plan will still pay for covere physician services and other medical services outlined in this benefits chart a the deductible and/or cost share amounts indicated.
-If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
-However, in some cases, we will cover certain services you receive while you are in the hospital or a skilled nursing facility (SNF).
+Skilled nursing facility (SNF) care (con't) • A SNF where your spouse is living at the time you leave In-Network Out-of-Network Out of Network A SNF where your spouse is living at the time you leave the hospital In-network providers should notify us within one business day of any planned, and if possible unplanned admissions or transfers, including to or from a hospital, skilled nursing facility, long term acute care hospital, or acute rehabilitation center.
+Inpatient services covered when the hospital or SNF days are not covered or are no longer covered used up, this plan wi day limits are If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+However, in some cases, we will cover certain services you receive while you are in the hospital or a skilled nursing facility (SNF). physician services and other medica services outlined in this benefits chart the deductible and/or cost share amounts indicated.
 Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts, and other devices used to reduce fractures and dislocations Prosthetic and orthotic devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back and neck braces, trusses and artificial legs, arms, and eyes including adjustments, repairs and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, occupational therapy, and speech language therapy

-Covered services - t pay for these services In-Network Out-of-Network Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
-You must be homebound, which means leaving home is a major effort.
-Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech language therapy 1 Medical and social services Medical equipment and supplies
+Covered services What you must pay for these covered services In-Network Out-of-Network Home health agency care \$0 copay for Medicare-covered \$0 copay for Medicare-covered Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+You must be homebound, which means leaving home is a major effort. home health visits Durable Medical Equipment (DME) home health visits Durable Medical Equipment (DME) Covered services include, but are not limited to: copay or copay or Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) coinsurance, if any, may apply. coinsurance, if any, may apply.
+Physical therapy, occupational therapy, and speech language therapy Medical and social services Medical and social services Medical equipment and supplies